Frequently Asked Questions

 No alcohol

-Q: What do I do if my camper needs to receive medication during summer camp?
+Q: What do I do if my camper needs to receive medication during camp?

 A: All medications, over the counter or prescription, must be turned-in at check-in in the original container.
 Campers will be given medications as indicated on the original packaging.